I beg to move,

 I find it astonishing that the situation has gone on for 50 years—half a century—and that no one has got to the bottom of it.
 Of course there are financial implications.
 Any responsible Government cannot just agree to something without working out how things will be funded, but we have a moral responsibility.
 This has gone on for so long and it has been handled totally differently from all our other overseas territories, where self-determination has been paramount.

-I hope to catch Mr Betts’s eye later and make a contribution but I have visited the islands with the Americans.
+I hope to catch Mr Betts’ eye later and make a contribution, but I have visited the islands with the Americans.
 They were very clear when we were on the island and in subsequent discussions with me when I was a Minister and with the Government more generally that they unequivocally oppose resettlement.
 I am not sure exactly who my hon.
 Friend has spoken to but, as far as I am concerned, the Americans have always opposed resettlement.

 I thank my hon.
 Friend, a former Minister, for his helpful intervention, but that is not what I have discovered when I have directly confronted the Americans.
 I would love to know which particular American said that they oppose resettlement because when I speak to senior level Americans in Washington, they are baffled and do not really understand.

 The Leader of the Opposition has raised the matter with President Obama, and I understand that even he had no understanding of what objections there could possibly be.
-It is completely contrary to the attitude of what happens when Americans have air bases elsewhere, where the local community work on the bases.
+It is completely contrary to the attitude when Americans have air bases elsewhere, where the local community work on the bases.
 There is no sense and there is no moral justification.

 We might as well have the full list of the former Ministers with responsibility for the matter.
 It may be that President Obama is not very well sighted on the precise situation of the Chagossians, but it is certainly true that every single American official that I had formal dealings with in relation to the British Indian Ocean Territory was absolutely clear that they wholeheartedly opposed any resettlement.
 That should not be the defining point for a British Government, but it is an important factor to bear in mind.